 - a.
 Business assistance, including access to capital. - b.
 Recruitment, bid notification and procurement education. - c.
 Unbundling and addressing potentially restrictive procurement elements. - d.
 Direct select and shelter market procurement programs. - e.
-Price and evaluation preferences. - f.
-Contract goals for contracts with subcontracting.
+Price and evaluation preferences. - Contract goals for contracts with subcontracting.

-Met Council already operates the MCUB Program, which includes price preferences, contract goals, and direct select and sheltered market purchases.
+The City already operates the SUBP and TMP programs, which include contract goals and sheltered market purchases.

-The final three tools - direct select/sheltered market programs, price and evaluation preferences and contract goals - would be restricted to businesses that are certified as small businesses, MBE/WBEs or small disadvantaged business enterprises (SEDBEs).
+Keen Independent recommends that the final three tools - direct select/sheltered market programs, price and evaluation preferences and contract goals -be restricted to businesses that are certified as small businesses, MBE/WBEs or socially and economically disadvantaged business enterprises (SEDBEs).
 As explained later in this report, each tool is flexible and could be applied to SBEs in one contract and certified MBE/WBEs or SEDBEs in another.
-As mentioned under Recommendation 1, these three sets of tools should not be operated indefinitely without formal evaluation of their effectiveness and continued need.
+As mentioned under Recommendation 1, these tools should not be operated indefinitely without formal evaluation of their effectiveness and continued need.

 a.
 Business assistance, including access to capital.
-Met Council should be a partner to other state and local governments, nonprofits and other groups to help disseminate information about small business assistance efforts, especially for local companies.
+The City should continue to partner with other state and local governments, nonprofits and other groups to help disseminate information about small business assistance efforts, especially for local companies.
 Access to capital and bonding are two of the greatest needs for small disadvantaged businesses that may currently be inadequately addressed.